vavenCV/dbus2mqtt/docs/subscriptions.md

 !!! note
     `dbus2mqtt` publishes one response per targeted dbus object.
-    When two dbus objects are targetted, two separate responses will be published.
+    When two dbus objects are targeted, two separate responses will be published.

 Example response for method calls